Sandip Nandy

-Sandip Nandy (born 15 January 1975) is an Indian coach and former professional footballer who played as a goalkeeper.
-He is the goalkeeping coach of India national under-23 football team.
-Nandy is widely regarded as one of the best goalkeepers in the history of Indian football.
+Sandip Nandy (born 15 January 1975) is an Indian football manager and former player who is the goalkeeping coach of the Indian Football League club Gokulam Kerala.

+He played as a goalkeeper.
+He has served as the goalkeeping coach of India national under-23 football team and currently is the goalkeeping coach of India national under-20 football team.

 Nandy also appeared with West Bengal team in the 46th edition (2009–10 season) of Santosh Trophy after being drafted by spanish manager Vicente Maroto.
 In the final on 8 August 2010, they clinched the title edging past Punjab 2–1 at the Vivekananda Yuba Bharati Krirangan.
 Sandip gained popularity due to his brief mention in the Spanish comedy series La que se avecina season 4 episode 53.

 Statistics

 International

 Statistics accurate as of 27 March 2013.